 |Template width||600 px||640 px||up to 750 (experiment and test)|

 |Template height||put important details to the first 350 px||up to 3000 px||follow your common sense|

 |Header height||up to 150 – 200 px||up to 300 px||follow your common sense and keep it mobile-friendly|

 Email template dimensions

 The main idea behind unifying email standards is displaying across all email clients and types of devices.
-The majority of your recipients are using Gmail on desktop or the iPhone email app.
+The majority of your recipients are using Gmail on a desktop or the iPhone email app.
 That said, there are still many people reading emails with Outlook, Yahoo Mail, and even AOL.
-This means that you’ll inevitably encounter different rendering engines and problems with display.
+This means that you’ll inevitably encounter different rendering engines and problems with the display.

 To fit every type of device, your emails have to be responsive.
 This trend is not new, so all predefined email templates and email frameworks are already designed to match this rule.
 If you are coding templates with pure HTML and CSS, make use of the recommendations gathered in our Guide on How to Build an HTML Email.

 You have already heard about 600 pixels.
 This is the standard width which has been recommended during the last few years.
 Things haven’t changed: 600 pixels is still the golden rule.
 This is the average width desktop email clients use to show your email messages.
 Also, Gmail is commonly known for not displaying background color for a template width over 640 px.

 The majority of email builders and services provide templates designed with email widths up to 600 pixels by default, including Mailchimp and Klaviyo, for example, which focus on marketing emails.

 You may also find suggestions to try 700-800 pixels wide templates, with a note that you should thoroughly test them across all popular email clients.
 We believe that if you have reasons, time, and the resources for additional testing and experiments, then you should try any kind of template that might work for you.